-Natural gas furnaces need sufficient space and airflow to run right.
+Natural gas furnaces need sufficient space and airflow to heat properly.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-So how much area should your equipment really have?
+So how much clearance should your furnace really have?

-How Much Space Does My Furnace Need?
+How Much Space Will a Furnace Take Up?

-You also need to ensure the room has ample airflow and ventilation, especially if you have an older furnace with a metal flue.
+You also need to check the room has plentiful airflow and ventilation, especially if you have an aging furnace with a metal flue.

 Related: Furnace Service or Furnace Replacement: What to Consider

-You don’t need to think about airflow and ventilation as much if you have a up-to-date, high-efficiency furnace with PVC piping.
+You don’t need to think about airflow and ventilation as much if you have a modern, high-efficiency furnace with PVC piping.
 Your unit uses one pipe as an exhaust vent and the other to pull in air.

-Keep Combustible Materials Away from Your Furnace
+Keep Hazardous Items Away from Your Furnace

-Although furnace rooms double as laundry and storage space, you should keep yours free of clutter that could be fire hazards.
+Although furnace rooms double as laundry and storage space, you should keep yours free of things that could be fire hazards.

 This includes: